josh-moore-cohesity/scripts/Python/Jobs/Protect S3/README.md

 # **autoProtectS3.py**

-   Find and add unprotected S3 Buckets to Protection Groups
+   Find and add unprotected S3 Buckets to Protection Groups.
+Results are shown on screen as well as saved to a csv file.

 ## **Parameters**
 * -c (cluster or clusters to run against)